 Since Kendo is a full contact martial art there may be some risk to you and to others, during normal training sessions and you should bear this in mind before to consent to start Kendo at the Club or consent to your child practising Kendo at the Club.

 Despite the fact that there have been no major injuries during Kendo sessions in the Club’s history, if you practise Kendo you must acknowledge that there is potentially some risk to your physical/mental health.
 The main injuries potential in the practice of Kendo include:

 Thank you for expressing an interest in beginning kendo at Nenriki Kendo Club.

 The Nenriki Dojo (Kendo Club) was established in 1966 with the aim of fostering the practice of Kendo along traditional lines.
 The Club intends to continue to be a centre of excellence for the traditional study of Kendo.
 All practice will be managed in the context of the All Japan Kendo Federation definition of the concept of Kendo i.e. ‘To discipline the human character through the application of the principles of the Katana (sword)’.
 The Club is non-profit making and is administered according to traditional kendo principles of mutual respect and discipline.
 No Nenriki instructors are paid.

 We believe that beginners should undertake a structured introduction to kendo before joining regular practices.
 We pride ourselves in providing a high quality of teaching based on small groups.
 We endeavour to keep the student/instructor ratio down well below 10:1 by using as many seniors as possible to assist the main teacher.
 There are many experienced teachers in the Club who will make themselves available to help out as required.

-If you wish to join the Nenriki Kendo Club beginners course please read all of this letter, print out and sign the declaration and registration forms below on pages 6 & 7, and bring them with you to the first session.
+If you wish to join the Nenriki Kendo Club beginners course please read all of this document and ensure you complete the Medical Areas of Concern declaration in your registration form.

 Payment should be made to: